anon-blue/anon.blue/README.txt

   Your MOTHER WAS  ausedoyoukonw ialove you if id ont want to go with your her
-rywhere?    i guess so +##äöhobitchesaintshitbuthoesandtricksif anyone is here l et me know nbush did 9/11 sadly its truth you know, back in my dya we were all a bout conspairacy theories. oh yeah, ltell me about it. hitler did nothing wrong? we sdiscuessed that. all the rage. hitler iwas one but elvis, you know the king of pop? his death was another. all these little things. consiraacy theories are pretty much my life now, i like to go home after a long day of work and just rea d about conspiracy theories. idon't even take care of my kinds anymore? like how
+rywhere?    i guess so +##äöhobitchesaintshitbuthoesandtricksif anyone is here l et me know nbush did 9/11 sadly its truth you know, back in my dya we were all a bout conspairacy theories. oh yeah, ltell me about it. hitler did dfgdfgdfghuh, cool iscuessed that. all the rage. hitler iwas one but elvis, you know the king of pop? his death was another. all these little things. consiraacy theories are pretty much my life now, i like to go home after a long day of work and just rea d about conspiracy theories. idon't even take care of my kinds anymore? like how